How to master the art of being kind to yourself by Julie Furlong

 For your own learning and self-growth, make the choice to try and be a bit more compassionate towards you.
 Focusing on the wonderful things you have done rather than the things you haven’t, or the things you have not done very well.
 Accept that you are human and will make mistakes and hopefully learn from them.
 Don’t look too much into what others might think and accept that there always will be ups and downs.

 The truth of the matter is if you practice being kind and forgive yourself you will be even kinder (and stronger) to those around you and close to you.
 If you help yourself then you will be able to pass on what you gain - the energy, the optimism, the habits and life strategies you learn - to the people in your world.
-(Read: Positive Habits of Thought)
+(Read: 9 Simple tips that lead to positive thinking)

 So next time when someone pays a compliment to you – say thanks, rather than feeling embarrassed or changing the subject.
 The truth of the matter is by being kinder towards one self the happier you will become.